Illustrator: Robert Sabin

 In this new segment, we have two reviewers offering their opinions on a single romance.
-Here, Introvert Reader explains her negative perspective of Karen A. Bale’s historical romance, Desperado Dream.
+Here, Introvert Reader explains her negative perspective on Karen A. Bale’s historical romance, Desperado Dream.

-SPOILER ALERT ⚠
+TOTAL SPOILER ALERT ⚠

+I did know the heroine was married, as the book blurb does state that fact outright.
 But I had assumed this was one of those historical romances where the husband is a creep and dies, leaving the hero & heroine to be together.
 It wasn’t.

-So Lisa & Eric are married, he leaves her and their daughter behind to take care of business matters.
+Lisa & Eric are married, and he leaves her and their daughter behind to take care of business matters.
 Lisa’s not happy about her husband leaving them alone without protection.
 Then this gorgeous hunk, Cruz, and his fellow banditos show up at Lisa’s ranch to take her land.

 While the rest of the criminal gang are ruthless men, Cruz is kinder and gentler.
 He protects Lisa and keeps the men away from her, drawing antagonism from the rest of the crew.

-Events turn sour and Lisa and Cruz have to pretend to be married so the men won’t molest her.
+Events turn sour, and Lisa and Cruz have to pretend to be married so the men won’t molest her.
 At gunpoint, they are forced to prove to the banditos that their marriage is real.
 Cruz has sex with Lisa in a very unsexy scene where she is tearful and thinks about her husband.

 While Cruz is in love with her, Lisa is still madly in love with her husband, Eric, the real “hero” of this book.
 The man who abandoned her at the beginning of the story is the man she ends up with.